maurobonfietti/slim4-api-skeleton/README.md

 ## :video_camera: TUTORIAL:

-[Develop a RESTful API with PHP and Slim 4.](https://youtu.be/DetK1w65S-k) [:movie_camera: :sound: :es: :argentina:]
+Learn how to develop a RESTful API with PHP and Slim 4 by following this [video](https://youtu.be/DetK1w65S-k) [:movie_camera: :sound: :es: :argentina:]

 https://user-images.githubusercontent.com/24535949/180607903-7efd2cfc-b1df-4ad6-8295-801585df3b83.mp4

-## :heart: WOULD YOU LIKE TO SUPPORT THIS PROJECT?
+## :heart: SUPPORT THE PROJECT

-You can support this project inviting me a coffee :coffee: :yum: or giving a **star** to this repo :star: :blush:.
+If you would like to support this project, you can:
+- Invite the author a coffee :coffee: :yum:
+- Give a star to the repository :star: :blush:

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/maurobonfietti)